TannerDrayton/learn.truecoders.io/learn/newCsharp/variables.md

 * class, while, if, protected(key words)
 * 1order, 1name (starts with a number)

+---

 ## How

 Create a variable by declaring its type and then giving it a name using the syntax below.

-When you **declare** a variable, the computer knows that it has to reserve a place in its memory for this variable.
+When you `declare` a variable, the computer knows that it has to reserve a place in its memory for this variable.

 ```csharp
 datatype variableName; //declaration syntax
 ```

-To **initialize** a variable, you need to assign it a value.
+To `initialize` a variable, you need to assign it a value.
 This is done by naming the variable followed by an equal sign (=) and then the value.

 ```csharp
 variableName = variableValue; // initialization syntax